pactumjs/pactum/docs/mock-server.md

 ## Remote API

-Pactum allows to add or remove interactions dynamically through REST API.
+Pactum allows us to add or remove interactions dynamically through the REST API.
 Once the server is started, interact with the following API to control the mock server.

 ### Mock Interactions